Jump to content

 Simone Ruf

-Lawyer and deputy director of GFF’s Center for User Rights
+Lawyer and deputy director of the GFF’s Center for User Rights

 Platforms are increasingly being weaponized against democratic elections.
 We must defend ourselves by making manipulation mechanisms transparent and compelling platforms to take action against them.

 The core of the lawsuit is to enforce a new legal provision of the DSA: the right to access research data (Article 40(12) DSA).
 This provision requires large online platforms to grant researchers immediate access to publicly available data on their platforms to investigate systemic risks.
-At the same time, the lawsuit seeks to clarify whether such cases can be brought to German courts or whether researchers need to go to Ireland.
+At the same time, the lawsuit seeks to clarify whether such cases for research data access can be brought to German courts.

 Social Media influences public opinion